mvolkmann/blog/src/swift.md

 Xcode is the primary IDE for creating macOS, iOS, and watchOS applications.

+The main Xcode window is divided into three main areas.
+The left side is the Navigator.
+The right side is the Inspector.
+The center area is divided into three sections.
+The center-left section is the Code Editor.
+The center-right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.

 To create a "Playground" for experimenting with code select File ...
 New ...
 Playground.